brandonbryant12/BCH_live_bet/README.md

 ### Game finishes and the escrow is signed over to winner
       - Loser of the game resigns and signs the multisig wallet to send the wager to the winner.
       - If loser does not resign both parties need to wait for LBRYBet to sign the tx to the winner.

+## Misc ideas

+- Proof of comment
+    - use commentors as a source of truth to solve oracle problem.
+The idea would be that a commenter would be able to stake       their lbry credits to vote on the outcome of the game.
+Staking will lead to a small reward when voting correctly and         severe penalty for voting wrong.